history-taa/dept-wiki/funding.md

 Other gift funds, though, can be sources of significant flexibility.
 If an entering class has a low yield rate, resulting in fewer incoming students than expected the department will try to fund as little of that as possible through gift funds, so that they can roll them over and use them to fund a class with an unexpectedly high yield.
 Gift funds can also cover unforseen needs; if another funding source falls through at the last minute, the department may draw on gift funds to meet its funding obligations to the student.
 Given this flexibility, they may be a good focus for organizing for department-level financial goals. **However, neither faculty nor graduates students have much visibility into how these funds are managed, so more mapping is needed there.**

+*We think the pedagogy PAship was funded with Gift Fund monies (see below) but we’re not sure!*

+**Key People**: We think the Associate Chair does a lot with fundraising, and therefore probably has some say or at least visibility into how these funds are spent.

 ## Summer instruction

 This is a whole different ball game.
 Summer instructors are still paid as university employees, but the money comes to the *department* more directly from tuition, rather than through the yearly application for TA lines that fund our fall/spring TAships.
 At one point, the department simply got half the tuition receipts for the summer classes they taught (the university is trying to encourage revenue-generating activities durring the summer, when it sees its human and physical resources as otherwise sitting idle; researchers who otherwise have very little time for, y’know, research, require hefty incentives to enter the classroom over the summer).
 We’re not exactly sure what the current status is, but it’s clear that summer enrollment is quite the moneymaker for the department.
 What’s less clear is where that surplus value goes!

+**Key People**: Like TAships, the Director of Undergraduate Studies and JCOTA will do a lot with managing which classes are going to be taught each year.

 # Current questions
 *If you know the answer to any of these, you could make a pull request, but you could also contact us at [wisc.hist.taa@gmail.com](mailto:wisc.hist.taa@gmail.com) and we will either add you as a collaborator to this wiki or add the information you provide!*